The Making Of A Gigolo (11) - Renee Zimmerman

 Just the appearance of the old two-story farm house, with faded barns and outbuildings, and dusty patches of brown grass amongst trees with no leaves on them seemed foreign to her.
 Bobby’s seemingly inane chatter, while he drove her there had been comforting, though she didn’t pay that much attention to what he actually said.
 Her mind was still whirling, and her level of self pity was high.
 Now, though, seeing this dismal looking place where this man lived ... with his mother ... made her wish she’d decided not to come with him.

 All that changed as soon as she walked into the warm, comfortable house, and was immediately caught up in a whirlwind of feminine solicitousness.
 Not only Mirriam, but Linda, Suzie and even the twins, who were only sixteen, seemed to sense how desperate this new young woman was.
-Bobby's description of her circumstances sounded completely innocuous, but somehow the women knew what to do.
+They knew about the accident, of course, but not much more than that it had happened.
+Bobby’s description of her circumstances sounded completely innocuous, but somehow the women knew what to do.
 Perhaps it was the look on her face, or the clothing in her arms.
 In any case she was taken to a bathroom, where she could freshen up and change clothes.
 She was given a grocery bag to put her dirty clothes in.

 The chatter around that table was inane too, in a sense.
 It was about what had happened that day, or that week, or what might happen in the days to come.
 Events in school were discussed, and she was included in the conversation as if she was an old friend of them all.
 No one probed into her life.
 They just made it clear they were glad she was there, and that they were eager to get to know her better.